sergeycherepanov/Magento-Advanced-Entity/readme.txt

 Frontend view:

-For view you entities, you must go to "http://yourdomainname.com/index.php/your_entity_code/list".
+For view your entities, you must go to "http://yourdomainname.com/index.php/your_entity_code/list".